arshitkk/url-kitty/README.md

 ## 🐾 A Little Note...

-URL Kitty is a small side project I scratched together – it’s free and open source (like a stray cat but cuter). 😿
+URL Kitty is a small side project I.ve Created – it’s free and open source (like a stray cat but cuter). 😿
-I don’t have a domain yet because my wallet is currently napping.
+I don’t have a domain yet because....... i'm broke.
 If this project attracts some curious cats (aka active users), I might upgrade it!

 🔧 Found a bug or have a purr-fect feature idea?

 - **Techies** – Head over to GitHub and raise an issue (no hairballs, I promise).
 - **Everyone Else** – Email me at [your-email@example.com].

 ---

-## 📜 License
+###### Thank you so much  for reading this, please checkout this project &  give a star if you liked it

-This project is licensed under the MIT License.
+---